 Our Experience with WordPress caching plugins

-In our years of WordPress development, we have used almost every WordPress caching plugins, be it free or premium.
+In our years of WordPress development, we have used almost every WordPress caching plugin, be it free or premium.
 In fact, we really loved a few of them.
-But though we used them in past on our client websites for implementing page caching and other things, we no longer use them anymore on any of our website.
-We know that you must me intrigued to know why that is, the short answer is Cloudflare.
+But though we used them in past on our client websites for implementing page caching and other things, we no longer use them anymore on any of our websites.
+We know that you must be intrigued to know why that is, the short answer is Cloudflare.

 Cloudflare vs WordPress Caching Plugins

-When you install a WordPress plugin in your website, it basically gets added as another list of instruction the PHP has to run before giving the final result.
-Now even for the initial request the PHP needs to work hard to generate all the caching version of the pages and then from the next request checking if it has the caching version of the page stored or not.
+When you install a WordPress plugin on your website, it basically gets added as another list of instructions the PHP has to run before giving the final result.
+Now even for the initial request, the PHP needs to work hard to generate all the caching versions of the pages and then from the next request check if it has the caching version of the page stored or not.
 If it has the caching version then pass the cached HTML page else generate it.

 So, you can see some low-level PHP work is still involved when you are using a WordPress caching plugin.
-Moreover, imagine this, your website is hosted in USA and someone from India is trying to access your website.
-First the request needs to travel from all across the world and reach to your server.
-Then your server will check what to do and finally come back with response.
-Now for a single webpage this back and forth connection between you and server can happen multiple times.
+Moreover, imagine this, your website is hosted in the USA and someone from India is trying to access your website.
+First, the request needs to travel from all across the world and reach your server.
+Then your server will check what to do and finally come back with a response.
+Now for a single webpage, this back-and-forth connection between you and the server can happen multiple times.
 So, your users see nothing but a slow website.

 You can fix this problem by paying for a premium CDN service and storing your cached pages in a CDN, but this not only increases complexity but also cost extra money.
 So, let’s look at Cloudflare and how it handles your WordPress page caching better than a WordPress caching plugin.